mohamedmostafa1997pro/Bikeshare/README.md

 * New York City.
 * Washington.

-And bikeshare_2.py file which include the script for the program.
+And Bikeshare Final Project.py file which include the script for the program.

 ## How to use
 Simply run the script in ur terminal using `python Bikeshare Final Project.py` and follow the instructions.